krezac/tesla-data-source/README.md

   "default": "---"
 }
 ```
-* field: any field available in CarStatus class
+* field: any field available in data dictionary (see CarStatus, LapStatus... for available fields)
 * label: displayed label
 * format_function: formatting functions from labels.py (if not provided, output is just str())
 * format: format string (used by the function) if needed